micha-p/gumsolver/README.md

 The current state of connectors might be recorded either by explicitely starting a new record or at any line ending in table mode.
 Fields within table records might be interpreted as statements with predefined left side.
 Moreover, full statements are not restricted to the header line but might occur within the table as well.
 On the other hand in vertical modes several statements might be combined at one line when separated by field delimiters (TODO).

 Backreferences to previous records are a powerful feature for studying simulations.
-They consist of a symbol name and an index, denoted by an underscore followed by a valid record number.
+They consist of a symbol name and an index, denoted by an at_sign followed by a valid record number.

 ## Present Limitations